 Tips.
 ProRes uses intra-frame compression that makes the file significantly larger than other regular files.
 It is therefore mainly used as an intermediate codec during video editing.
 To distribute the final file, it is advisable to export ProRes to MP4 H264 or H265 that takes a much smaller size.

 To convert MP4 to Apple ProRes, we will use a professional video converter called WonderFox HD Video Converter Factory Pro.
 The software offers a full ProRes codecs package and can convert MP4 to ProRes 422 and ProRes 4444 codecs without a hitch.
 Meanwhile, it promises fast conversion speed and high-quality output.
-It can even process multiple files at the same time.
+It can even process multiple files at the same time with the batch conversion feature.
 The conversion is straightforward.
 Now, free download free download this converter and follow the tutorial below to convert to ProRes on Windows.

 Launch the software and open the Converter.
 Next, import all the MP4 file(s) you need to the conversion list by clicking Add Files or Add Video Folder.
 You can also drag and drop the video(s) into the program directly.